AkechiKogoro/project1/interview_question/SQL_interview_question.md

 >
 >   These commands deal with transaction management.
 >
->       1. COMMIT: Saves all changes made in the transaction.
+> 1. `COMMIT`: Saves all changes made in the transaction.
 >
 ```
         COMMIT;
 ```
->       2. ROLLBACK: Undoes changes since the last commit.
+> 2. `ROLLBACK`: Undoes changes since the last commit.
 >
 ```
         ROLLBACK;
 ```
 > - Data Query Language (DQL)
 >
 > 1. SELECT: Used to query data from a database.
 >
 ```
         SELECT * FROM Employees;